eelenberg/streak/README.md

 ### Requirements

-- Directory ‘retrained' that contains the black box models
+- Directory 'retrained' that contains the black box models

 	-- bottleneck\_fc\_model.h5 (keras)

 	-- classify\_image\_graph\_def.pb and output\_labels.txt (tensorflow)

-- Directory ‘sunflowers’ that contains jpeg images from class sunflowers to use as queries
+- Directory 'sunflowers' that contains jpeg images from class sunflowers to use as queries

-- Directory ‘daisy' that contains jpeg images from class daisy to use as queries
+- Directory 'daisy' that contains jpeg images from class daisy to use as queries

-- Directory ‘outputs’ to save the output images
+- Directory 'outputs' to save the output images

 - LIME, TensorFlow and/or Keras, NumPy, and scikit-image packages